evilsocket/nerve/docs/workflows.md

 - Estimate the preparation time (GPT-4o-mini)
 - Rewrite the recipe in a more engaging and interesting way (GPT-4o)

-The YAML definition of the workflow is the following:
+The YAML definition of the workflow is:

 ```yaml
 name: "Write a Recipe"